pradeepsinngh/masters-thesis/README.md

-# Codebase for MS Thesis: Models for propagating facilitation in the Insect Visual System.
+## Codebase for MS Thesis:
+### Title: Models for propagating facilitation in the Insect Visual System.

 ### Structure: